 - Arrange the materials on the tables so that participants can access them.

 - Introduce yourself.
 Help the children learn each other’s names (if they don’t know each other already).

 - Frame the activity with the main message: Engineers work to keep astronauts safe from UV radiation in space — just like we must protect ourselves from harmful UV radiation here on Earth!

 Humans need UV radiation because our skin uses it to manufacture vitamin D — vital for maintaining healthy bones.
 About 10 minutes of Sun each day allows our skin to make the recommended amount.
-However, too much UV exposure causes the skin to burn and leads to wrinkled and patchy skin, skin cancer, and cataracts.
+However, too much UV exposure causes the skin to burn and leads to wrinkled and patchy skin, skin cancer, and eye damage.